 Electric cars do not have alternators.
-Alternators are used in conventional vehicles to generate electricity to power the car’s electrical system and charge the battery to store power.
+Automotive alternators are used in conventional vehicles to generate electricity to power the car’s electrical system and charge the battery to store power.
 An alternator has two functions:

 - Generate alternating current

 - Convert and regulate current to 12 volt DC